 - 1. Measure the current wheel spacing and determine how far in or out the wheels need to be adjusted. - 2.
-Jack up the corner of the frame to remove the load from the strut assembly and the tires.
-Securely block the frame with suitable jack stands or wooden blocks. - 3.
-Remove wheels and cross bolts as necessary. - 4.
+Jack up the corner of the frame to remove the load from the strut assembly and the tires. - 3.
+Remove wheels and cross bolts as necessary - 4.
 Use chart below to set desired wheel spacing. - 5.
 Torque wheels to 125 foot pounds and re-torque after 1 hour of field use.
 Lug bolts should be checked periodically and tightened if needed.

-7.6-15 Strut
+7.6-15 Tire